Hacienda Santa Clara: Function

 The facility was built to accommodate students and researchers from abroad, especially from the United States and is currently operated by a trust set up for that purpose.
 For students, the idea is to foster an international perspective.
 The center’s main partner is Texas A&M University, but also has partnerships with the University of Guanajuato and the Instituto Tecnológico Sanmiguelense.

 The property is not generally open to the public, but events have been held here.

 History

-The original hacienda was established in the 1850s, but 2010s, it was in ruins.
+The original hacienda was established in the 1850s, but by the 2010s, it was in ruins.
 The property was selected by Pablo and Barbara Marvin with the purpose of founding the center, one of various centers of this type created by the Marvins.
 The site was chosen because of San Miguel’s status as a UNESCO Heritage Site (2008), as well as its over 130 arts and handcrafts galleries, along with numerous restaurants, cafes and other tourist infrastructure.

 The overall design of the site was created by Hollywood set designer Theresa Walker.
 It officially opened in October 2015, with the name Hacienda Santa Clara Study and Research Center, but began receiving students in October 2014.